laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

 Practice Assessment for 502 Waiver
 ::::::::::::::::::::::::::::::::::

-The following is the practice assessment for the 502 Waiver.
+The following is a practice assessment for the 502 Waiver.
 This should take about 30 minutes to complete.
-While this is not a timed assessment, the final assessment will have a timelimit of 30 minutes, so keeping track of how long it takes will be a good indicator of long the final assessment will take you.
-This is also an indication of how well you will be prepared to take 506, should you decide to waive out of 502.
-Content for the assessment is based on the Basics of Python chapter.
+While this is not a timed assessment, the final assessment will have a time limit of 30 minutes, so keeping track of how long it takes will be a good indicator of long the final assessment will take you.

+Everything in this chapter can be completed after reading the Basics of Python chapter on this site.

 **Instructions:** For questions that require you to write code, write the code you want to save in the provided active code windows.
-Tests written will let you know if you passed or failed.
-Do not hardcode answers.
+Hidden test code will let you know if you passed or failed, but don't hardcode answers to pass the tests; answer the question as posed.

-.. mchoicemf:: pwaiver_mc_1
+.. mchoice:: pwaiver_mc_1
    :answer_a: "Hello, world!"
    :answer_b: Hello, world!
    :answer_c: An error occurs, you have not initialized the type of the variable.
-   :feedback_a: When printing a string, the quotes are not included.
+   :feedback_a: When printing a string, the quotes are not included in the output.
-   :feedback_b: When printing a string, the quotes are not included.
+   :feedback_b: When printing a string, the quotes are not included in the output.
    :feedback_c: Python does not require that you initialize your variable's type.
    :correct: b